220118-Reston-NET/Vijhan-Woodley-P1/README.md

 =====Roles / Responsibilities=====

-Add a new customer
+-Add a new customer

-Search for a customer
+-Search for a customer

-Verify customer/manager credentials
+-Verify customer/manager credentials

-Place orders to store locations for customers
+-Place orders to store locations for customers

-View order history of customer/Store
+-View order history of customer/Store

-View location inventory
+-View location inventory

-The manager should be able to replenish inventory
+-The manager should be able to replenish inventory

-The customer should be able to purchase multiple products
+-The customer should be able to purchase multiple products

 ======Environment / Technologies======